rmanaem/dataset-analysis/README.md

 ### Data Pre-processing

 Data pre-processing was done utilizing tools from Pandas library [5], Natural Language Tool Kit (NLTK) [6], Spark [7], and Scikit-learn [8].
-Using Pandas DataFrames, irrelevant features, subject, and date were removed and data points in sets were labeled separately.
+Using Pandas DataFrames, irrelevant features, namely subject and date were removed and data points in sets were labeled separately.
 Each set was then randomly sampled for a specific goal.

 | Sample Name | Number of True Data Points | Number of Fake Data Points | Goal |
 | :-----: |     :-----:         |  :-----: | :-----:|